-STEP 2 – Meet with paralegal to review your criminal and/or juvenile records and establish eligibility for sealing your records.
+Step 1: Meet with attorneys to review your criminal and/or juvenile records and establish eligibility for sealing your records

-- If your convictions or adjudications only occurred in Hamilton County, we can bring up and review your record.
-However, for more accurate results (especially if you have convictions from suburban Mayors’ Courts or suburban Municipal Courts), PLEASE BRING a copy of your adult criminal record.
+- PLEASE BRING a copy of your adult criminal record.
 In Hamilton County, you can obtain a copy at Sheriff’s Office, located at the Hamilton County Justice Center, 1000 Sycamore Street, Cincinnati, Ohio 45202.

 - Please note we cannot expunge your out-of-county or out-of-state convictions, you must apply for expungement through that particular county or state

-STEP 3 – Fill out an Expungement Application and Affidavit of Indigency with our assistance.
-The Affidavit of Indigency will allow the filing fee to be waived.
+Step 2: Our paralegals will assist you with filling out an Expungement Application and Affidavit of Indigency.
+The Affidavit of Indigency will allow the filing fee to be waived

 - If the Application is for a felony conviction, the Clerk of Courts will contact with your court date.

-STEP 5 – You must attend the hearing or your Application will be denied.
-Arrive promptly and dress nicely.
+Step 4: You must attend the hearing or your Application will be denied.
+Arrive promptly and dress nicely

 - If there are no objections and the court determines you are eligible, your Application should be granted.
 Make sure you obtain a copy of the Entry Granting Expungement.